x29a/nec_terrain_root/README.md

 Since removing unwanted applications is currently not possible, one can at least disable them.
 This script is inspired by a couple of scripts provided in one of the mentioned threads (http://forum.xda-developers.com/showpost.php?p=58675054&postcount=17) but it does not install XPosed framework or change other settings.
 Some of what the script does could also be done manually in the "Apps" menu by clicking on each app and selecting "Disable".

- Root is needed (so run "adb_install.sh" from "temporary_root" beforehand) for the commands to switch the state to disabled, without root, the packages would just be killed.
+ Root is needed (so run "adb_install_bb_su.sh" from "temporary_root" beforehand) for the commands to switch the state to disabled, without root, the packages would just be killed.
 The changes (aka applications missing from menu) should be effective after a reboot.

 ```
 $ cd disable_apps
 $ ./adb_disable_apps.sh
 ```

 The "packages.list" gives an overview of installed packages, adding package names (without the package: prefix as seen from `adb shell "pm list packages"`) to "packages-to-disable.list" will disable them with the next run of "adb_disable_apps.sh".
+The "packages_apk.list" file (generated via `adb shell "pm list packages -f"`) also gives the APK name for the packages, for better orientation.
 If you remove important packages, the phone might not be able to start and fall into a boot loop.
 Use `adb lolcat` to see what might be the issue.
 If you must, you can always wipe cache/factory reset via the recovery.

 Links on Bloatware and apps to remove:
 * http://blog.burrowsapps.com/2014/03/what-android-apps-are-safe-to-remove.html